afcapel/afcapel.github.io/_posts/2019-01-09-minimalistic-rails-api.md

 end
 ```

+It can perform all the basic REST actions (list, show, create, update and delete) and print responses and validation errors in json format.
 The views are [jbuilder](https://github.com/rails/jbuilder) templates, and again quite simple.

-And that's all there is to it, pretty simple, isn't it?
+And that's all there is to it!
+Pretty simple, isn't it?

 Of course, if I start to need more features the code will become more complicated.
-But I think [Gall's Law](https://personalmba.com/galls-law/) applies:
+But I think [Gall's Law](https://personalmba.com/galls-law/) applies here too:

 > A complex system that works is invariably found to have evolved from a simple system that worked.
 >
 > **John Gall, systems theorist**

-If I ever build a more complex API that works, it will
-be the evolution of a simple API that works.
+If I ever build a more complex API that works, it will be the evolution of a simple API that works.